comnik/thesis/chapters/efficient-representations.md

 Differential collections already employ a kind of run length encoding scheme, by virtue of their multi-set semantics.

+## Late Materialization

+@TODO
+Another technique from the world of column-stores.
+It seems like a generalization of predicate-pushdown.
+E.g. for certain simple aggregates it should be possible to push-down the aggregation and do it directly on a (potentially compressed) single column.

 ## Interning

 @TODO